SumeetDube/3D/README.md

 # Note
-Many of these are not perfect, forgive me for that.
-I was just learning.
+Many of these are not perfect